ExpressLRS/Docs/docs/faq.md

 ## Why ExpressLRS?

 ExpressLRS is competing with some of the best commercial solutions out there, but all are expensive 🙁.
 Well, ELRS is not 😄, it can be set up for around 60$ (Using second-hand r9 hardware).
-It also is better than many (higher sensitivity, lower latency👌)
+It also is better than many (higher sensitivity, lower latency👌).

 ## Is it better than the commercial solutions?